Charlotte Amputation Attorneys

 In most cases, victims will have to sign a waiver to give up ownership of their limbs to a pathological lab.
 You have the option to donate your limbs to science, but if you choose not to, your limbs will typically be disposed of by hospitals as “medical waste.”

 What are the most common accidents that lead to an amputation?

-Car accidents are, by far, the most common cause of amputations.
+Car accidents and truck accidents are, by far, the most common cause of amputations.
 Because they’re one of the leading causes of injuries in the United States, it makes sense that they also cause a large number of amputation injuries.
 A close second is workplace accidents, specifically those that occur in industrial and agricultural settings.
 These workplace accidents are often caused by poor training, lack of personal protective equipment, and defective or faulty machinery or equipment.

 How much do amputations cost?